 Finally, I would like to thank all our shareholders and customers for their continued loyalty.
-In addition, I would like to thank all of our staff and team for their work and commitment to keeping the operation "on the road" during some of the logistical difficulties all companies have experienced in the recent period.
+In addition, I would like to thank all our staff and team for their work and commitment over the year.

 Group Gaming Licences

 Webis Holdings plc